 You must whitelist these IP addresses in your network firewall rules to allow the tool to scan your site.
 The tool posts requests to ports 80 and 443 only.

 The Magento Security Scan Tool enables you to regularly monitor your store websites and receive updates for known security risks, malware, and out-of-date software.
 This is a free service available for all implementations and versions of Magento Commerce Cloud.
 You access the tool through your Magento Marketplace account.

 - Monitor your sites security status and applied security updates

-Each site to be scanned must be registered through Magento Security Scan tab.
-This registration process includes acceptance of Magento’s disclaimer prior to scanning.
-You control both scan scheduling and the authorization of personnel to be notified when each scan is completed.
-Scans can be scheduled for either a specific, recurring date and time or on-demand as required.
+Each site you scan must be registered through the Magento Security Scan tab.
+During the registration process, you must accept the Magento disclaimer before you can begin scanning.
+You control both the schedule and authorizing the user to receive notifications when each scan is complete.
+You can schedule scans for a specific, recurring date and time, or run a scan on demand as needed.